 Russian“Учи́ть” (uchit’) comes from the Slavic root укъ «учение» the same root as in Lithuanian jaukìnti «приучать» (to teach somebody to be used to doing something), Armenian usanim «учусь, приучаюсь» (learning to be used to doing something).
 This word is thought to relate to the skill, the habit of getting used to something, Proto-Slavic root vyknǫti, which means “getting accustomed to.”

-Spanishhe roots of the word Apprender can be found in the Latin roots of the word apprendere “to take hold of, grasp”.
+SpanishThe roots of the word Aprender can be found in the Latin roots of the word apprendere “to take hold of, grasp”.
 This is a version of acquisition metaphor.

 This is the default dialog which is useful for displaying information.
 The dialog window can be moved, resized and closed with the 'x' icon.